Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Gaussian Noise Control at

 \section{Gaussian Noise Control at $\beta{=}200$}

-At $\beta{=}200$ (SNR$=0.036$, the generation regime), SA achieves high novelty ($0.547$) and diversity ($0.885$) but the mean Hopfield energy is positive ($+1.47$), meaning samples lie outside the attractor manifold.
+At $\beta{=}200$ (SNR$=0.036$, the generation regime), SA achieved high novelty ($0.547$) and diversity ($0.885$) but the mean Hopfield energy was positive ($+1.47$), meaning samples lay outside the attractor manifold.
 A natural concern is that these metrics could be achieved trivially by high-temperature noise that bears no structural relationship to the stored patterns.
-We test this by comparing SA against two Gaussian noise controls on MNIST digit~``3'' ($K{=}100$, $d{=}784$).
+We tested this by comparing SA against two Gaussian noise controls on MNIST digit~``3'' ($K{=}100$, $d{=}784$).